jemish-yudiz/import-checker-Extention/README.md

 The extension scans your JavaScript and TypeScript files for:

-1. MongoDB model method calls (like `User.updateOne`, `Product.find`, etc.)
+1. **Any method call** on capitalized identifiers (Model names like `User`, `Product`, `Order`)
 2. Import statements to see which models are imported
+3. Intelligently excludes built-in JavaScript/Node.js globals and commented code

-If it finds model method usage without the corresponding import, it displays a warning with helpful information.
+If it finds a model method usage without the corresponding import, it displays a warning with helpful information.
+The extension uses a smart catch-all pattern that detects:

+- All 50+ standard Mongoose methods
+- **Custom static methods** you define on your models
+- Any `ModelName.anyMethod()` pattern

 ## Example